And just to be clear, for Buddhists using “cold” to describe “hell” is not a contradiction. We Buddhists, you see, have cold hells too. Lots of ’em.

 In Genjokoan, Dogen uses the word “koan” that is and was common in Zen.
 “Koan” normally means “public case.”
 But Dogen uses a different character than is usually used for “an.”

 Dogen’s “an” means “keeping one’s lot.”
-As the second player in the compound “ko-an” it really brings the point home.“Ko” (or public) is about equalizing inequality, emptying what was thought to be nonempty.
-That’s one foci.
+As the second player in the compound “ko-an” it really brings the point home.

 By itself, equalizing inequality has a large woo-woo propensity and we might get a bad case of Zen sickness – using the practice to efface the myriad things, like our own greed, anger, and ignorance and the suffering of the world.